pojntfx/bagop/README.md

 # bagop

-Build a binary for all Go-supported platforms, blocklist those which you don't want.
+Build for all Go-supported platforms by default, disable those which you don't want.

+## Overview

+🚧 This project is a work-in-progress!
+Instructions will be added as soon as it is usable. 🚧

+## License

+bagop (c) 2021 Felicitas Pojtinger and contributors

+SPDX-License-Identifier: AGPL-3.0